GTPB/IBIP19/pages/proteogenomics/answers.md

 When mapping the CNA results to functional databases, these genes are going to map everywhere in the proteome, reducing our ability to find meaningful information.

+## 3. RNA-protein

+##### [:thought_balloon:](answers.md#thought_balloon-if-we-assume-a-linear-relationship-between-number-of-alleles-and-peptide-abundance-what-should-be-the-peptide-distribution-for-each-genotype) _What are the advantages and shortcomings of using transcript sequences instead of or in addition to genomic data?_

+Transcript sequences have the great advantage to provide information on splicing, and might therefore prove valuable to identify splice products.
+However, using RNA sequencing data strongly relies on the fact that the detected proteins are being transcribed in the samples undergoing sequencing and at the time of sequencing.
+The strategy will thus be blind to proteins produced elsewhere, or produced long before sampling.
+These limitations must be taken into account when deciding to complete or replace genomic- with transcript-level data, depending on the type of samples and sampling strategy.

 ## References

 (1) [Anatomy and evolution of database search engines-a central component of mass spectrometry based proteomic workflows](https://www.ncbi.nlm.nih.gov/pubmed/28902424)